Showcasing Europe’s cultural heritage through Europeana

-This month on Europeana Pro we’re exploring how our relaunched collections website helps audiences explore the wealth of Europe’s cultural heritage.
-In this post, our Collections Engagement team – who develop editorial and stories from the material published on Europeana – share their favourite aspects of the collections website, and the different ways that they work to encourage engagement with digital cultural heritage.
+This month on Europeana Pro we’re exploring how the new Europeana website helps audiences explore the wealth of Europe’s cultural heritage.
+In this post, our Collections Engagement team – who develop editorial and stories from the material published on Europeana – share their favourite aspects of the website, and the different ways that they work to encourage engagement with digital cultural heritage.

 Bringing collections together